2014 National Ringette League playoffs

 The 2014 National Ringette League Playoffs were the postseason tournament of 2013-14 National Ringette League season.
-Ottawa Ice defeated the Cambridge Turbos to win the 1st ever title.
+Ottawa Ice defeated the Cambridge Turbos to win the first title.

 Format

 Top two teams in East and West clinch the Elit Eight directly and third place to tenth place team clinch the knockout stage. (this year, red division champion was Montreal Mission and it is at third since for the fair game, Montreal clinch the Elite Eight directly.)
 The knock out stage is best-of-three and 3 vs 10, 4 vs 9, 5 vs 8 and 6 vs 7.
 The winner of knockout stage go to the Elite Eight.

 In Elite Eight, eight teams play a game against rest of the team and the top team clinch the final.
 The second and third place team clinch the semifinal.

 The semifinal winner goes to the final and the winner of the final is this year's champion.